T0peerakarn/siit-first-meet-2022-registration-system/README.md

 ### 4. Google Sheets Database Integration

 - Google Sheets serves as the database for the application.
+- Connected the application to Google Sheets using ezsheet library.
 - This cloud-based solution enables easy management of participant data and ensures real-time updates.